- Raleigh Summer Bucket List: Your Guide to Family Fun (2026 Edition) - May 18, 2026

-In this guide, I have collected all of the splash pads in Raleigh and around the Triangle.
+In this guide, I have collected all of the splash pads around the Triangle for your reference.
 This list also includes the need-to-know information about each spot.

 From big splash pads to small spraygrounds, here is where to keep cool in the Triangle.